joshbegley/nyt-latest/README.md

 `The Ukrainian firm Fire Point has produced weapons that hit Russian territory.
 Its next goal, developing an antimissile system, is a much bigger challenge, experts said.`\
 https://www.nytimes.com/2026/07/14/world/europe/ukraine-fire-point-patriot-missiles.html

-**Researchers Claim to Have Solved the Perplexing ‘Reverse Sprinkler’ Problem**\
+**Researchers Claim to Have Solved the Perplexing ‘Reverse Sprinkler’ Problem That Stumped Feynman**\
-`Scientists have argued over the question since 1883.`\
+`For more than a century, physicists have argued about which way a submerged sprinkler sucking in water would spin.
+Careful experiments provide a clear answer.`\
 https://www.nytimes.com/2026/07/14/science/reverse-sprinkler-physics-problem.html

 **Who Would Benefit From Open Primaries in New York?**\